forwardemail/forwardemail.net/app/views/docs/self-hosted-solution/index.md

 2. **Follow the Interactive Prompts**:
    * Enter your domain name
-   * Configure administrator credentials
+   * Choose full stack or a lighter forwarding-only deployment
+   * Pick a TLS certificate method (automatic HTTP validation is the recommended default; Cloudflare, DigitalOcean, and Route53 DNS wildcard options are also automated)
+   * Create the DNS records the script prints at the end (MX, A/AAAA, SPF, DKIM, DMARC, and a PTR reminder, with your server's detected IPs filled in)

+3. **Finish Setup in Your Browser**:
+   Open `https://yourdomain.com` and log in with the one-time credentials the script generated (also saved to `self-hosting/CREDENTIALS.txt`).
+The built-in setup wizard walks you through:
+   * Creating your administrator account (the first account automatically becomes the admin)
+   * Adding your domain
-   * Set up DNS records as instructed
+   * Verifying your DNS records with a live checklist
-   * Choose your preferred configuration options

-3. **Verify Installation**:
+4. **Verify Installation**:
-   Once installation completes, you can verify everything is working by:
-   * Checking container status: `docker ps`
+   * Check container status: `docker ps`
-   * Sending a test email
+   * Send and receive a test email
-   * Logging into the web interface
+   * Review the setup log at `/var/log/forwardemail-setup-*.log` if anything looks off

 ## The Future of Self-Hosted Email